raspberrypilearning/stress-ball/en/step_1.md

 ## Introduction

-Use Scratch to create a stress ball that you can squish!
+Use Scratch to create a stress ball that you can squash!

 ### What you will make

 --- no-print ---
-Click or tap on the stress ball to squish it and hear the sounds it makes.
+Click or tap on the stress ball to squash it and hear the sounds that it makes.

 <div class="scratch-preview">
   <iframe src="https://scratch.mit.edu/projects/401316899/embed" allowtransparency="true" width="485" height="402" frameborder="0" scrolling="no" allowfullscreen></iframe>